It's no secret that the now-infamous bug-killer, DDT,

 But this latest research builds even further on what was known back then.

-Populations of a small water flea, Daphnia sp. were found to have gone down significantly in the lakes tested.
+Populations of a small water flea, Daphnia sp. (below) were found to have gone down significantly in the lakes tested.
 While such a creature may not sound impressive, it's considered an important invertebrate in the food webs of lakes.

 L. to r.
 Environmental Scientist and lead author Dr Josh Kurek,